 - Laser Head Bands and other light emitting diode (LED) and LLLT devices such as in-salon hoods and overhead panels.

-How does LLLT Work?
+How does LLLT Work for Hair Loss?

 Laser wavelengths and photon density can vary depending on product.
 Low-level laser therapy uses devices with diodes that emit red light or infrared radiation at wavelengths ranging from 630-670 nanometers.
 The low frequency light energy and heat from these lasers stimulates hair follicle activity.
 This is done via photochemical and photosynthesis type reactions at the cellular level via the mitochondria.